cthackers/adm-zip/APPNOTE.md

     7.2.5 Useful Tips

         7.2.5.1 Strong Encryption is always applied to a file after compression.
 The block oriented algorithms all operate in Cypher Block Chaining (CBC) mode.
 The block size used for AES encryption is 16.
 All other block algorithms use a block size of 8.
 Two IDs are defined for RC2 to account for a discrepancy found in the implementation of the RC2 algorithm in the cryptographic library on Windows XP SP1 and all earlier versions of Windows.
-It is recommended that zero length files not be encrypted, however programs should be prepared to extract them if they are found within a ZIP file.
+It is recommended that zero length files not be encrypted, however programs SHOULD be prepared to extract them if they are found within a ZIP file.

         7.2.5.2 A pseudo-code representation of the encryption process is as follows:

             Password = GetUserPassword()
             MasterSessionKey = DeriveKey(SHA1(Password))
             RD = CryptographicStrengthRandomData()
             For Each File
                IV = CryptographicStrengthRandomData()
                VData = CryptographicStrengthRandomData()
                VCRC32 = CRC32(VData)
                FileSessionKey = DeriveKey(SHA1(IV + RD)
                ErdData = Encrypt(RD,MasterSessionKey,IV)
                Encrypt(VData + VCRC32 + FileData, FileSessionKey,IV)
             Done